Why Doesn’t NASCAR Race In the Rain Like Every Other Series?

-It has to be one of the most gut-wrenching feelings for any sports fan.
-You’ve been building up to this game for days…weeks…months.
-Then, the day it finally comes…the rain comes down to force a delay.
+It must be one of the most gut-wrenching feelings for any sports fan.
+You’ve been building up to this game for days… weeks… months.
+Then, the day it finally comes, and the rain comes down to force a delay.
 Sorry.
 Better luck next time.
-NASCAR fans are all too familiar with this feeling, especially with two Daytona 500s in the past decade which have been pushed to Monday by inclement weather.
+NASCAR fans are all too familiar with this feeling, especially with two Daytona 500s in the past decade being pushed to Monday by inclement weather.

-Often, the question comes up; if other racing series can drive through the rain, why can’t NASCAR?
+The question often arises: If other racing series can drive through the rain, why can’t NASCAR?

 When rain falls onto a track, it disrupts the traction between the tires and the track surface.
-In NASCAR, the effect is more pronounced than it would be in other racing series.
+In NASCAR, the effect is more pronounced than in other racing series.

 For nearly all of its races, NASCAR uses a softer tire compound made specifically for oval racing.
 Because the series primarily runs on ovals that only require left turns, most of the wear is concentrated on one side.
 These tires are completely smooth and are not treaded, which is ideal for handling during dry conditions.

-Unfortunately, these tires have absolutely no capability for driving through wet conditions safely.
+Unfortunately, these tires cannot drive through wet conditions safely.
 With no grooves, the tires cannot channel rain through them as they rotate.
 Typical NASCAR tires will cause the car to hydroplane on wet tracks, which could lead to disaster.

 For a good demonstration of what happens when ordinary NASCAR tires are exposed to even a slight rain, look no further than the 2001 Winston.
 Just after the cars took the green flag, an unexpected rain shower fell on Charlotte Motor Speedway.
 Immediately, multiple drivers lost control of their cars, creating a multi-car accident.